sheyidev/Alx_DjangoLearnLab/_notes/1-django-setup.md

 ## Installing Django

 Setting up a Django project is a crucial first step in building a web application.
 Django provides a command-line utility to create a new project with a predefined structure.

 Understanding the project structure and the role of each component is essential for efficient development.

 As Django is a Python web framework, it requires Python.
 Hence you must first install Python if you have not yet done so.
 In addition checkout here to see what Python versions can be used with Django.

-Before creating a new Django project, you need to install Django on your development environment.
-You can install Django using pip, the Python package installer.
+Before creating a new Django project, you need to **install Django on your development environment**.
+You can install Django using `pip`, the Python package installer.
 Open your command prompt or terminal and run the following command to install the latest version of Django:

 `pip install django`